landoskape/syd/docs/source/quickstart.rst

     - Learn how to create more complex interactive plots with SYD.
   * - :doc:`examples`
     - See more fleshed out examples of how to use SYD.
+  * - :doc:`faq`
+    - Learn about some common questions and concepts about using SYD.
   * - :doc:`api/index`
     - Learn about the SYD API and how to use it to create your own custom components.